Modular Decomposition of Hierarchical Finite State Machines: Proofs

 but then

 Every $M\cap H_i$ contains $\alpha$, so they all overlap each other.
 However, as $M$ is indecomposable, there is a collection of overlapping modules $M\cap G_{j_1},\dots,M\cap G_{j_m}$ which do not contain $\alpha$ and do not overlap any other $M\cap H_i$ or $M \cap G_j$.
-The union of these are a module by Lemma~\ref{unions}, and its start node (we call $q$) is the start node of any $M\cap G_{j_i}$ which contains it (Lemma~\ref{start node in intersection}).
-As $q$ is also contained in no $H_i$ we conclude that $K_q=M$. \end{proof}
+The union of these are a module by Lemma~\ref{unions}, and its start state (we call $q$) is the start state of any $M\cap G_{j_i}$ which contains it (Lemma~\ref{start node in intersection}).
+As $q$ is also contained in no $H_i$ we conclude that $\repr(q)=M$.

+For the HFSM case, observe that every HFSM module $M$ corresponds to a module $H$ in some constituent FSM $X_i$.
+Hence a module in an HFSM $Z$ is a basis module if the associated module is a basis module of $X_i$.
+Let $H$ be a basis module in $X_i$, with $M$ the associated module of $Z$, and let $q\in Q(X_i)$ be a state with $\repr_{X_i}(q) = H$.
+If $q$ does not contain a nested FSM in $Z$, then it is a state of $Z$ and any module in $Z$ containing $q$ where it is not the start state either contains all of $Q(X_i)$ or corresponds to a module of $X_i$ which contains $q$ not the start state.
+Because $\repr_{X_i}(q) = H$ we get $\repr_Z(q) = M$.
+Otherwise, if an FSM $X_j$ is nested in $X_i$ at $q$.
+Then $\start(X_j)$ is a state of $Z$, and as the start state of $X_j$ it is the start state of all modules which contain it in $X_j$, and so $\repr_Z(q)$ is equal to the intersection of modules of $X_i$ which contain $q$, so again $\repr_Z(q) = M$. \end{proof}

+\begin{prop} Let $F$ be a family of subsets of a finite set $X$.
+If $F$ is closed under unions of overlapping elements, then a set is in $F$ if and only if it is a union of overlapping indecomposable elements of $F$. \end{prop} \begin{proof} One direction is trivial: by closure, overlapping unions of indecomposable elements are in $F$.
+For the other direction, we only need to show that decomposable elements can be formed as unions of only indecomposable ones.
+Suppose that $A$ overlaps $B$ and $A\cup B$ overlaps $C$.
+Without loss of generality, $A\cap B\neq \emptyset$, so either $A\subseteq C$, in which case $C$ overlaps $B$, or $A$ overlaps $B$.
+In either case, $\{A,B,C\}$ is an overlapping collection.
+If a set is decomposable it is a union of strictly smaller sets, and so by induction we can form each $M$ as a union of indecomposable elements.
+Using the above argument inductively, this collection of sets must be overlapping, completing the proof. \end{proof}